Erik7354/ferrocad/README.md

 ## Why

 Traditional CAD tools are primarily designed around graphical interfaces.
-Script-based CAD tools improve reproducibility, but often require learning a domain-specific language and lack the ecosystem.
+Script-based CAD tools improve reproducibility, but often require learning a domain-specific language.
 A ferrocad project is just ordinary Rust.
 This small difference enables some benefits: